weinrich15/NXRMscripts/README.md

 This is intended to be a collection of scripts built and proven in real world enterprise environments by Sonatype Commercial customers.
-They are generously shared by professional paying customer - not freeloading unrelaible open-source hippies.
+They are generously shared by professional paying customer - not some freeloading unreliable open-source hippies.

 The Fine Print
 This is not a Sonatype product.
 These scripts are NOT SUPPORTED or waranteed by Sonatype or any contributor.